moxz/tvheadend.bundle/README.md

 HTS-TVHeadend channel for Plex Media Server

-WIP and Proof of concept.
 This Channel takes the http streams from TVheadend and displays them in your PHT/PMC client.
-A better way would probably to directly communicate with TVheaend with it's own hts protocol.

 What does it do for now?